SreeranjaniD/pytorch-CycleGAN-and-pix2pix/README.md

 # CycleGAN implementation on various datasets in PyTorch

 I would like to sincerely thank the authors of CycleGAN for using their open-sourced source code in PyTorch.
-The code has been fully borrowed from them.
+The code has been fully borrowed from the author's code.
+Citing here instead of citing in every file.

 The CycleGAN code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung)(https://ssnl.github.io/).